-It is best to prune dead limbs in early spring this will help with better looks througout the summer months.
+It is best to prune dead limbs in early spring this will help with better looks throughout the summer months.
 They have light yellow blooms near the crown of the tree not very showy but some good color.

 Color Your World Guzman’s Garden Centers will usually have the Mexican Elder and the Weeping Willow in stock during the spring, summer and fall months.
 It is a tree that is rarely carried by our Wholesale Garden suppliers.

 It is susceptible to borers and spider mites.
 Use a good systemic insecticide to kill these pests.
 Learn more here at Insects and Diseases on Plants.